 The death of a parent is very difficult for anyone, and even more so if it happens when kids are young.
 As you probably know, recovering is a process that takes time.
 The thing your daughter needs to realize is that she doesn't have to be alone with her grief.
 Encourage her to talk about her feelings — with you, empathetic family members, adults she trusts, and friends.

-If her sadness continues to linger or interferes with her schoolwork, sleep, or life, find a trained grief counselor who works with young people.
-You might also encourage her to attend a support group meeting where she can interact with and learn from others her age who are going through similar situations.
+If her sadness continues or interferes with her schoolwork, sleep, or life, find a trained grief counselor who works with young people.
+You might also encourage her to attend a support group meeting where she can meet with and learn from others her age who are going through similar situations.

 Reviewed by: D'Arcy Lyness, PhD

 |American Academy of Child & Adolescent Psychiatry (AACAP) AACAP offers up-to-date information on child and adolescent development and issues.|

 |American Psychological Association (APA) The APA provides information and education about a variety of mental health issues for people of all ages.|

 |Helping Your Child Deal With Death It can be difficult to know how to help kids cope with a death, particularly as you work through your own grief.
 Here are a few important things to consider.|

 |Kids Talk About Death Kids talk about what it feels like to lose a loved one, and how they handle their grief and help others.|